mrizaln/matching-engine/README.md

 - matching engine benchmark, and
 - TCP server message protocol implementation.

+All the unit tests are using sample orders written in code.

 > see the unit tests in [test](test) directory

 ### Integration test